Alexander Lubotzky

 Alexander Lubotzky (אלכסנדר לובוצקי; born 28 June 1956) is an Israeli mathematician and former politician who is currently a professor at the Weizmann Institute of Science and an adjunct professor at Yale University.
 He served as a member of the Knesset for The Third Way party between 1996 and 1999.
-In 2018 he won the Israel Prize for his accomplishments in mathematics and computer science.
+In 2018 he won the Israel Prize for his accomplishments in mathematics and computer science, which include research on growth rates in group theory and on the construction of Ramanujan graphs in graph theory.

 Biography

 Alexander (Alex) Lubotzky was born in Tel Aviv to Holocaust survivors.
 His father, Iser Lubotzky was a Partisan, Irgun officer and the legal advisor of Herut.
 After school, Lubotzky did his IDF national service as a captain officer in a special intelligence and communication unit.
 He studied mathematics at Bar-Ilan University during highschool, gaining a BA (summa cum laude) and continuing directly with studying for his PhD under the supervision of Hillel Furstenberg.

 Lubotzky married Yardenna (daughter of Murray Roston), a lecturer in Art History and English, in 1980.
 The couple had six children; the oldest, Asael Lubotzky, was injured severely in the Battle of Bint Jbeil in Lebanon, while serving as an officer in the IDF in the 2006 Lebanon war and after his rehabilitation became a physician.